 All volunteers working directly with our program participants must complete a criminal background check, orientation, training specific to their role and potentially other screenings.

-Sexual Assault Advocate: Serve on rotating on-call shifts for the SafeShelby sexual assault clinic.
+Sexual Assault Advocate: Serve on rotating on-call shifts for the SafeShelby Sexual Assault Services Program.
 Volunteer advocates provide crisis intervention, support, advocacy, resource referrals and information to survivors of sexual assault, their families and loved ones.
 Requires 20+ hours of specialized training and commitment to two shifts per month.

 Crisis-line: Answer calls to our 24-hour Crisis Line and provide emotional support, referrals and information.
 Requires a commitment of at least four hours monthly.